solchef/examples/github/README.md

 - Job 1: This Job will run when a new issue is created on the `triggerdotdev` / `empty` repository.
 Once created it will then add a 'Bug' label to the issue.

-- Job 2: This Job will run when a new star is added or removed from the triggerdotdev/trigger.dev repository
+- Job 2: This Job will run when a new star is added or removed from the `triggerdotdev` / `trigger.dev` repository

 ## **Step 1:** Create accounts for Trigger.dev and GitHub